bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 * **Robust Token Management System:** The system must implement a normalized token economy for all AI service calls.
 This includes granular tracking per tenant/client and an updatable internal cost-mapping table.
 * **Multi-Client Architecture:** Must support agencies managing distinct client workspaces with isolated data and tracking.
 * **Individualized & Secure Platform Connections:** Must post content on behalf of individual tenants/clients using their specific authenticated credentials for each platform to handle rate limits and ensure security.
+* **Team-Based Data Isolation & RBAC:** All data is scoped to Teams, with strict role-based access control for all actions and endpoints.
+* **License Management & Stripe Integration:** License count is enforced per team, with planned Stripe integration for upgrades and seat management.

 **Risks (from Project Brief):**
 * **Technical Complexity & Integration:** Integrating multiple AI services, RAG, hybrid video editor.